What is Data Science?

-- Understanding the Problem – It is essential that the problem statement is clear before you dive into the actual implementation part.
-The knowledge of what to find out is crucial to get the right data and to derive the perfect solution.
+- Understanding the Problem – The problem statement must be clear before you dive into its implementation.
+Knowing what to find out is crucial to get the right data and derive the perfect solution.

-- Getting the right data – Once the problem is understood, it’s imperative to get the right data to perform the operation.
+- Getting the right data – Once the problem is understood, it’s imperative to get the right data to operate.

 - Exploratory Data Analysis – It’s said that ninety percent of the work done by a Data Scientist is Data Wrangling.
-The term data wrangling refers to cleaning and pre-processing the data before feeding to the model.
-The steps involve checking for duplicate data, outliers, NULL values, and several other anomalies which don’t fall under the convention of a desired data for the business.
+The term data-wrangling refers to cleaning and pre-processing the data before feeding it to the model.
+The steps involve checking for duplicate data, outliers, NULL values, and several other anomalies that don’t fall under the desired business data convention.

-- Data Visualization – Once the data is cleaned and pre-processed, it’s necessary to visualize the data to find out the right features or columns to use for our model.
+- Data Visualization – Once the data is cleaned and pre-processed, it’s necessary to visualize the data to determine the right features or columns to use for our model.

 - Model Selection– Selecting the right model for a particular problem statement is essential as every model cannot fit in perfectly for every data set.

-- Using the right metric– Based on the business domain, the metric which would determine the perfectness of a model should be selected.
+- Using the right metric– Based on the business domain, the metric that would determine a model’s perfectness should be selected.

-- Communication– The businessman, the shareholders, often don’t understand the technical know-how of Data Science, and hence it’s essential to communicate the findings in simple terms to the business who could then come up with measures to mitigate any foreseen risks.
+- Communication– The businessman, the shareholders often don’t understand the technical know-how of Data Science.
+Hence, it’s essential to communicate the findings in simple terms to the business, developing measures to mitigate any foreseen risks.

 What can you do with Data Science?

 It is rapidly consuming our daily lives.
-Starting from waking up in the morning to going to bed, there isn’t a single moment that the effects of Data Science don’t influence us.
+Starting from waking up in the morning to going to bed, there isn’t a single moment that Data Science’s effects don’t influence us.
 Let’s look at some of the usages of Data Science which has made our life easy in recent times.

-So basically, it saves our time and energy to manually look for videos which might be helpful to us based on our liking.
+Basically, it saves our time and energy to manually look for videos that might help us based on our liking.

 Similar to YouTube, the recommender system is also used in e-commerce websites like Netflix, Amazon.

-Additionally, Amazon recommends the products based on our buying pattern, and it displays those products which other buyers have bought along with that product or what we could buy based on our shopping habits or patterns.
+Additionally, Amazon recommends the products based on our buying pattern.
+It displays those products that other buyers have bought and that product or what we could buy based on our shopping habits or patterns.

 In this regard, the virtual assistant systems do all the stuff for us only by listening to our commands.
-We tell Alexa or Siri about the things we want and the system convert our natural voice to text using the Natural Language Processing topology (we would see that later on) and extract insights from that text to solve our problems.
+We tell Alexa or Siri about the things we want.
+The system converts our natural voice to text using the Natural Language Processing topology (we would see that later on) and extract insights from that text to solve our problems.

-In layman terms, this Intelligent Systems uses Speech to Voice terminology to save time and solve our problems.
+In layman terms, this Intelligent system uses Speech Voice terminology to save time and solve our problems.

 Data Science has eased the life of athletes and people involved in Sports arenas as well.
-The enormous amount of data that’s available these days could be used to analyze a sportsman’s health and mental conditions to prepare accordingly for a game.
+The enormous amount of available data these days could be used to analyze a sportsman’s health and mental conditions to prepare accordingly for a game.

 Also, the data could be used to make strategies and outplay the opponent even before the match starts.